-Tenant referencing agencies, banks or lending institutions, housing benefit department, solicitors, surveyors, domestic energy assessors (EPCs), other estate agents or landlords, local authorities, contractors and property maintenance services, gas and electrical contractors, utility companies, insurance providers, contractors who specialise in utilities management, dispute resolution services, insurers and Deposit Protection Schemes.
+Tenant referencing agencies, credit referencing agencies, insurance reference agencies, banks or lending institutions, housing benefit departments, solicitors, surveyors, domestic energy assessors (EPCs), other estate agents or landlords, local authorities, contractors and property maintenance services, gas and electrical contractors, utility companies, insurance providers, contractors who specialise in utility management, dispute resolution services, insurers and Deposit Protection Schemes.

 Sales- Residential, Auctions, Commercial, Surveying and Financial Services.